-- The stitches under the skin will dissolve.
-The surface knots of the stitches may appear on your underwear or pads after about 2 weeks, this is quite normal.
-There may be little bleeding again after about 2 weeks when the surface knots fall off, this is nothing to worry about.
-You are likely to feel tired and may need to rest in the daytime from time to time for a month or more.
-This will gradually improve. - It is important to avoid stretching the repair particularly in the first weeks after surgery.
-Therefore, avoid constipation and heavy lifting. - Avoiding constipation:
+- Mobilisation is very important; using your leg muscles will reduce the risk of developing a DVT. - Bath or shower as normal. - Do not use tampons for 6 weeks and avoid douching the vagina - The stitches under the skin will dissolve.
+The surface knots of the stitches may appear on your underwear or pads after about two weeks, which is normal.
+There may be little bleeding again after about two weeks when the surface knots fall off; this is nothing to worry about. - You are likely to feel tired and may need to rest in the daytime from time to time for a month or more; this will gradually improve.

+- It is important to avoid stretching the repair particularly in the first weeks after surgery.
+Therefore, avoid constipation and heavy lifting. - Avoiding constipation